-Three Natural Hot Springs in NSW to Visit This Winter
+The Four Best Natural Hot Springs to Visit in NSW

 in partnership with

-Winter is finally upon us, but don't let the plunging temperatures confine you.
-One of the best ways to banish the winter blues is a leisurely soak in one of NSW's incredible hot springs.
+One of the best ways to disconnect from the city and connect with nature is a leisurely soak in one of NSW's incredible hot springs.
 Scattered across the state, most of these natural pools are sourced from the Great Artesian Basin — a massive underground supply of freshwater — and are renowned for their many health benefits, like melting away that muscle tension.
-So grab your swimmers, a fluffy towel and a thermos, and get your body into one of these natural delights.
-You'll be loving winter in no time.

 YARRANGOBILLY CAVES THERMAL POOL